Physical and Occupational Therapy

 The facility is staffed with 11 physical therapists and assistants, and houses state-of-the-art equipment and technology in a spacious, naturally-lit environment.
-We also feature the only therapy pool and resistance pools in the area – for safe and effective water-based exercise and therapy.
+We also feature a therapy pool and two resistance pools for safe and effective water-based exercise and therapy.

 The Science of Healing

 Physical therapists help people with orthopedic conditions such as low back pain or osteoporosis; joint and soft tissue injuries such as fractures and dislocations; neurological conditions such as stroke, traumatic brain injury, or Parkinson’s disease; connective tissue injuries such as burns or wounds; cardiopulmonary and circulatory conditions such as congestive heart failure and chronic obstructive pulmonary disease; and workplace injuries including repetitive stress disorders and sports injuries.